python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 **WARNING**
 > The utility only reads from STDERR and redirects to STDERR, if you are using STDOUT for logs, it will not work and
 > will be waiting for stop phrase forever.
-The utility automatically exits if bot's container is stopped (eg. error
+The utility automatically exits if bot's container is stopped (e.g. error
-> occured during starting) or if a log line contains a stop phrase.
+> occurred during starting) or if a log line contains a stop phrase.
 Make sure that your bot 100% displays a stop phrase
 > when it's ready otherwise your workflow will get stuck.